Bhavishya02/Bhavishya02/README.md

 ## Hello visitor 🫵

-I am a CS graduate from IIITU,
+I am a CS graduate from IIITU

-I am working on several projects here.

 ## Get in Touch